Joey Salads

-Joseph Peter Saladino, known professionally as Joey Salads, is an American YouTube personality and prankster from New York City.
+Joseph Peter Saladino (born December 10, 1993), known professionally as Joey Salads, is an American YouTube personality and prankster from New York City.
 His eponymous main channel, and second channel Just Viral TV have a total of 557,066,992 video views and over 10 million subscribers combined.
 He became well known on YouTube for faking viral pranks and social experiments, some with messages that many perceived as racist.

 Personal life

 Saladino grew up in Prince's Bay, Staten Island, New York City.
 His former boss, the manager of a local pizzeria, has stated that Saladino "tweaked operations" to force the restaurant to run more efficiently.

 Saladino attended St. Joseph by-the-Sea High School.
 He then attended classes at the College of Staten Island, but claims to have "learned nothing" there and dropped out to pursue his YouTube career.
 He was removed from social media platform Twitter in May 2020.
 A spokesperson from Twitter stated, "the account was permanently suspended for repeated violations of our platform manipulation and spam policy".